Estimated reading time: 7 minutes

 How did you get the study place?
 What was the application procedure like?

 The application procedure with Asia Exchange was really easy and simple.
-Their customer support and service are excellent in cooperation with the Prince of Songkla University.
+Their Student Support Service and service are excellent in cooperation with the Prince of Songkla University.
 Asia Exchange informed me very well about everything including checklists, visa, and insurance.

 Which were the most interesting topics in your studies?